nWODT-Cobalt/uxa/Library/Taxonomy for component states/Taxonomy for component states.md

 ## How-To

-Here's how to use the provided taxonomy to support design activities.
+Here’s how to use the provided taxonomy to support design activities.

 ### Scope

 For each component, assess which states from the taxonomy do apply.
-Not all components have all states: for example, a button has no notion of being "selected" or not.
-A radio button can be selected, but can't have an "indeterminate" state.
+Not all components have all states: for example, a button has no notion of being “selected” or not.
+A radio button can be selected, but can’t have an “indeterminate” state.

 State categories are multiplicative rather than additive.
-A tab control gets "Pointer Feedback" (4 applicable states) and "Selection feedback" (2 applicable states).
-That's 4 × 2 = 8 states, not 4 + 2 = 6 states.
+A tab control gets “Pointer Feedback” (4 applicable states) and “Selection feedback” (2 applicable states).
+That’s 4 × 2 = 8 states, not 4 + 2 = 6 states.

 <!-- show several composed examples at once eg `Idle, Unselected, Unfocused` vs `Hover, Selected, Unfocused` // E.g. a text field can be filled, in error , hovered and focused all at once -->